HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 Contributing
 ============

-Thank you for your interest in contributing.
+Thank you for your interest in contributing documentation for HandBrake.

 *Everyone should first [read the existing docs](https://handbrake.fr/docs/) before submitting changes*.

-If you're a non-technical person, feel free to submit changes via the [HandBrake forum](https://handbrake.fr/forum/) (registration is free) or for minor issues, e.g. typos, say hi on the [HandBrake IRC channel](https://handbrake.fr/community.php).
+If you're a non-technical person, feel free to suggest changes via the [HandBrake Community Forums](https://handbrake.fr/forum/) (registration is free) or [open an issue on GitHub](https://github.com/HandBrake/HandBrake-docs/issues) (also free).
+To report minor issues (typos, etc.) or to ask questions, say hi on the [HandBrake IRC channel](https://handbrake.fr/community.php).

 You may work directly on the source documents by [creating a GitHub account](https://github.com/join) and forking [HandBrake/HandBrake-docs](https://github.com/HandBrake/HandBrake-docs/).
-Create a new local branch for each group of changes and submit a pull request when you're done.
-For more on this workflow, read [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).
+See *Working with the source files* for more information.

 ## Conduct